simotrone/Smoke/README.md

 	+ jquery framework

+## Minimal description

-A lot of this work are made to study Catalyst and try a fast way to show photos from mobile phone.
+A lot of this work is made to study Catalyst and try a fast way to show photos from mobile phone.

+I have also Pg backend for Quotes and Links and DBI interface writes ad-hoc.

+## Use

 I take a pic with mobile phone, upload on picasa albums, and website gallery show it.
 It works.